Pandemic sets Japan on course for deep recession as spending, services plunge

 JOB OUTLOOK DARKENS

 The data will likely drag on preliminary first-quarter gross domestic product (GDP) data due on May 18.
+Analysts polled by Reuters expect Japan's economy to contract an annualised 4.6% in the January-March period.

-A Reuters poll taken last week showed analysts expect the economy to have shrunk an annualised 4.5% in January-March, before plunging 22% in the current quarter.
+Many analysts expect the economy to plunge by at least 20% in the current quarter, piling pressure on the government to top up an already massive $1.1 trillion stimulus package to cushion the economic blow from the pandemic.

 With infections in Japan exceeding 15,000, the government extended a state of emergency on Monday through to the end of the month, pressuring companies to shut down factories and stores longer than previously expected.